REVIEW: Hell’s Basement Brewery Beer – Medicine Hat, Alberta

 – Rudyard Kipling 1907

-I am known to prefer IPAs and Stouts and these two quickly found their way into my little black beer book after the first sips.
-Cheers to Hell’s Basement Brewing and to Alberta brewers working their asses off to make us beer drinkers some great god damn beer.
+The Beer Maven is known to prefer IPAs and Stouts and these two Hell’s Basement beers quickly found their way into her little black beer book after the first sips.
+Cheers to Hell’s Basement Brewing and to Alberta brewers working their butts off to make us beer drinkers some great damn beer.